Mount Olympus

 Welcome to the Mountain

-Legend has it the Mount was built by the Greek pantheon for their own private use, and indeed its slopes are covered with the Realms and Domains of countless powers and demi-powers of the Greek Pantheon.
+Legend has it the Mount was built by the Greeks for their own private use, and indeed its slopes are covered with the realms and domains of countless powers and demi-powers of the pantheon.

 “Nobody trips over mountains.